Tech-at-DU/BotShop-iOS/P06-Displaying-Cell-Data/content.md

 ```

 ## Associating Items by Dates
 Continuing in `PastOrderViewController.swift`, we'll be creating a function that will handle the items within the orders.
-Place this after the `setUpTableView()` method.

-Let's create a  `getItems()` function
+Let's create a `getItems()` function and place it after the `setUpTableView()` method.

 ```swift
 func getItems(){